-Remove any excess ink on the screen with a palette knife and return it to your ink bottle.
+Remove any excess ink on the screen with a palette knife or spoon and return it to your ink bottle.

 Run your screen under warm water and use a small soft sponge to lightly scrub the screen.
 Please don’t use detergents or anything abrasive to clean the screen as this can cause permanent damage.
-Some inks may stain the screen, but it’s important to make sure you’ve washed out all of the ink, as once ink dries in the screen it is will permanently damage it.
+It’s important to make sure you’ve washed out all of the ink, as once ink dries in the screen it is will permanently damage it, although some inks may stain the screen.

 Leave the screen standing propped up to drip dry or lightly pat it with an old towel to dry.
 Don’t use paper towels.
 The screen should be completely dry before you next print with it as any residue water can interfere with your printing inks.